ipfs-shipyard/js-crypto-key-composer/README.md

 ### Encryption Algorithms

-The actual supported encryption algorithms vary from format to format.
-Be sure to check the list of supported encryption algorithms for each format in the the [Formats](#formats) section.
+The encryption algorithm only apply for private keys and is composed by two parts: **Key Derivation Function** and the **Encryption Scheme**.
+Below you will find the supported algorithms for these parts.
+Because the actual supported encryption algorithms vary from format to format, be sure to also check the [Formats](#formats) section.

-The encryption algorithm is composed by two parts: the `keyDerivationFunc` and the `encryptionScheme`.

-#### Key derivation functions
+#### Key Derivation Function

 <details><summary><strong>OpenSSL derive bytes</strong></summary>